 - Mandate a “return or delete” policy upon the termination of the NDA.

 - Determine the governing law and details of any necessary dispute resolution.

 Make it a point to retain an experienced IP lawyer to draft your NDA to avoid unintended consequences.

 Along with the aforementioned measures, there are other impactful ways to defend your intellectual property.

 Keep a secure repository of designs, module architecture, code, email messages, and other relevant documentation.
 This evidence will make it much easier to win if you end up in court.
 You can even use it during settlement negotiations.

-Conduct thorough background checks on job applicants, developers, and your outsourcing company.
-IP is a precious resource, and you should always investigate the people you would grant access to it.
+Conduct thorough background checks on job applicants, developers, and any and all outsourcing companies.
+IP is a precious resource, and you should always investigate the parties to whom you would grant access to it.

-The survival of your business is likely to depend on your company’s IP protection efforts.
-These efforts are complex, and they depend on arcane aspects of U.S. and international IP law.
-People will be trying to steal your IP, and it is very easy to steal from a company that lacks a sophisticated IP protection plan.
+The survival of your business is likely to depend, at least in part, on your company’s IP protection efforts.
+This endeavor is highly complex, often depending on obscure aspects of U.S. and international IP law.
+It's all too easy to steal from a company that lacks a sophisticated IP protection plan.

 You must weigh various factors to construct a comprehensive plan for protecting your company’s IP rights.
 In this capacity, an IP lawyer is a crucial aid.
 While the experienced business attorneys at Sequoia Legal aren't patent lawyers, they can assist with filing copyrights and trademarks.